nasa/ML-airport-departure-runway/README.md

 ## Copyright and Notices

-The ML-airport-taxi-out code is released under the [NASA Open Source Agreement Version 1.3 license](license.pdf)
+The ML-airport-departure-runway code is released under the [NASA Open Source Agreement Version 1.3 license](license.pdf)

 ## Notices